 An automated email marketing strategy is an effective way to start a consistent digital relationship with consumers.
 By creating action-triggered emails, brands can target and influence consumers at different levels, eventually guiding them towards making a purchase.

 For example, brands will send one email to a consumer for signing up.
 Another will be sent if consumers add products to their cart but leave without making a purchase.
 Yet another email will be sent after a consumer makes the purchase.
-Automated emails also help brands to retarget consumers.
+Automated emails also help brands retarget consumers.

 6. Sell products on your e-commerce site